 The Vehicle in Question

-As driving expert Alex Perdikis explains in his blog, new cars are being built with technologically advanced safety equipment to stop accidents before they happen.
+New cars are being built with technologically advanced safety equipment to stop accidents before they happen.
 That’s good news for all types of drivers from teen to the disabled.
 But, depending on the disability, a disabled driver will most likely have to make some vehicle modifications in order to drive safely.